Content from What is a Unit Test

 Let’s dive into the syntax

-We will use the game of life example from challenge 1 of the last episode to highlight the difference in syntax between the three frameworks.
+We will continue to use the temperature conversion example from the previous episode to cover the syntax of pFUnit.

-This step is similar for all three frameworks and uses standard Fortran syntax to define a derived type.
-The key differences are:
+This uses standard Fortran syntax to define some derived types.

 F90